-Prodigy's vision and strategy is to aggressively expand its services business, Prodigy Labs, into new market segments, new technologies, and a broader geographic reach.
-The Company has an M&A strategy to acquire additional complementary services business, as well as technology platform businesses that are a synergistic fit with Prodigy Labs' identity and payments practices.
+Prodigy's vision and strategy is to extend its services business, Prodigy Labs, into new market segments, new technologies, and a broader geographic reach.
+The IDVerifactTM platform provides a cornerstone for this strategy and is expected to deliver recurring revenue.
+The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities.